-The non-linear scheme for non-orographic gravity wave (nonorog-gw) (Orr et al. (2010)) has been used operationally in the forecast model since September 2009 (cycle 35R3).
-Tangent-linear and adjoint versions were developed in order to reduce discrepancies between the full non-linear and linearized versions of the model.
 In order to eliminate the artificial noise in TL computations caused by the introduction of this scheme, it was necessary to implement some regularizations.
-These include rewriting buoyancy frequency computations in the non-linear scheme in height coordinates instead of pressure coordinates and setting increments for momentum flux in the last three spectral elements (high phase speed) of the launch spectrum to zero.
+These included rewriting buoyancy frequency computations in the non-linear scheme in height coordinates instead of pressure coordinates and setting increments for momentum flux in the last three spectral elements (high phase speed) of the launch spectrum to zero.

-TL and AD versions of the non-orographic gravity wave drag scheme are activated by setting LEGWWMS2 to .TRUE. (namelist NAMTRAJP).
+The simplified non-linear version of the non-orographic gravity wave drag scheme can be found in routine GWDRAG_WMSS.
+TL and AD versions of the non-orographic gravity wave drag scheme (routines GWDRAG_WMSSTL and GWDRAG_WMSSAD) are activated by setting LEGWWMS2 to .TRUE. in namelist NAMTRAJP.
 The schemes would then be used with the prescribed time frequency GTPHYGWWMS.
-The necessary regularizations are activated by logical switch LREGWWMS in NAMTRAJP.
+The necessary regularizations are activated by setting logical switch LREGWWMS in namelist NAMTRAJP.